ibm-cloud-docs/watsonxdata/lite_plan.md

 8. Click **Set up now**.
 The **Finish set up** page opens.

+    b.
+If you use a trial account with no existing IBM COS instance:

+      * a new IBM COS instance is provisioned with default name and a new bucket is attached to it with standard name (wxd-inst id).
+      * Click **Finish**.

     a.
-With no existing IBM COS instance:
+If you use a paid account:

+      * If the user has a COS instance in a paid account, it is fetched and a new bucket with standard name is attached to it.
-      * If user does not have an existing IBM COS instance, a new IBM COS instance is provisioned with default name and a new bucket is attached to it with standard name (wxd-inst id).
+      * If the user does not have a COS instance, you must provision a new IBM COS instance.
+From the **Finish set up** page, click **Create new instance** to create a new COS instance.
+Select the storage.
       * Click **Finish**.

-      * In the IBM COS account, the new IBM COS instance and the new bucket exists.

-    b.
-With existing IBM COS instance:
+    You can also add storage from **Infranstructure manager** page and ingest data into it.

+    1. From **Add Component** > **Storage** > **IBM COS storage** :

+        For Lite plan instance, there are two options:

-      If the user has COS instance in a trial account, it is fetched and a new bucket with standard name is attached to it.
+        a. **Discover COS instance** : Select the existing IBM COS instance and the bucket to be attached to it.

+        b. **Register my own** : Provision a new IBM COS instance.
+See [Adding a storage-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket#cos).
+You must provision and register new instance.

+    To explore how the {{site.data.keyword.lakehouse_short}} service interacts with the data you bring in, see [Adding your storage and querying data](watsonxdata?topic=watsonxdata-tutorial_prov_custbckt1).

 9. Go to the **Infrastructure manager** and verify that the storage is associated with the engine and the Spark engine is in running status, without which you cannot perform ingestion.